 - Progression Requirements:

-- Digital Filmmaking majors must demonstrate a basic content knowledge and functional proficiency at the end of each class year as follows: A grade of C- or better is required in all non-Loyola Core courses (i.e., courses pertaining to the FILM major).
+- Filmmaking majors must demonstrate a basic content knowledge and functional proficiency at the end of each class year as follows: A grade of C- or better is required in all non-Loyola Core courses (i.e., courses pertaining to the FILM major).
 Students who lack such knowledge and proficiency will be advised to retake courses in which a grade less than C- was received.

-Back to Digital Filmmaking Programs | Back to Top
+Back to Filmmaking Programs | Back to Top

 Mass Communication Programs